Sampling with censored data: a practical guide: Sampling right-censored data

 \begin{example} Let $X\sim\text{Weibull}(\beta,\alpha)$ and suppose that the population is composed of two groups: (i) cured, with a cure fraction $p$, and (ii) non-cured, with a cure fraction $1-p$ and survival function $S_0(x;\alpha,\beta)=\exp\{-\beta x^{\alpha}\}$.
 Thus, the survival function of the entire population, $S_p(x;\alpha,\beta)$, is given by:

 The pseudo-random sample with cure fraction using R can be generated using the following code. \end{example}

 The obtained output in R is given by

-As can be seen in the results above, the proportion of censoring was $0.6$, which is different from $0.4$, that would be achieved by selecting $\lambda=1.22$.
+As can be seen in the results above, the proportion of censoring was $0.6$, which is different from $0.4$, which would be achieved by selecting $\lambda=1.21$.
 Since we are dealing with a new model with an additional parameter, the results need to be computed using the new PDF.

-On the other hand, in most cases, we will not be able to find closed-form solutions as obtained in (\ref{cenran}) and the results from numerical integration may not return the desirable proportion of censoring.
-To overcome this problem we can consider a grid search approach to find the value of $\lambda$, as illustrated in the algorithm below.
+Therefore, once this new PDF has been created, we need to obtain a random number generator from this distribution to call the Algorithm \ref{Find_Parameter}.
+Concerning another possibility to overcome this problem, we can consider a grid search approach to find the value of $\lambda$, as illustrated in the algorithm below.

-In the previous algorithm, it is necessary to set an initial value for $\lambda$, the ideal proportion of censoring $\theta_I$, and call Algorithm 6 during the iterative procedure.
-This search is straightforward, and the computational time required to find the desired value of $\theta$ may increase depending on the initial value of $\lambda$ and the $\epsilon$ that is used to increase the value of $\lambda$.
-We can set $\lambda$ as the minimum value from a simulated sample, which provides a better initial value than 0.
-The epsilon value may depend on the range of the data since, in most applications, we are dealing with time we usually consider $\epsilon=0.01$.
-Finally, to obtain a good precision, $n$ must be very large --- in practice, we usually set $n=10,000$.
-It is essential to point out that although we have presented this approach for long-term survival models, the same approach can be used for random censoring and type I censored data.
+In the previously discussed algorithm, it is essential to establish an initial value for $\lambda$, the ideal proportion of censoring $\pi_I$, and to invoke Algorithm 6 during the iterative process.
+The search for the desired value of $\lambda$ is straightforward, but the computational time required may vary depending on the initial value of $\lambda$ and the chosen $\epsilon$, which is used to increment $\lambda$.
+A practical approach is to set $\lambda$ to the minimum value from a simulated sample, which often provides a better starting point than setting $\lambda$ to 0.
+The choice of $\epsilon$ should consider the data range; for most applications involving time, $\epsilon=0.01$ is a common choice.
+To achieve high precision, a large sample size is required — in practice, $n=10,000$ is typically used.
+It is crucial to note that while this approach has been presented in the context of long-term survival models, it is equally applicable to scenarios involving random censoring and type I censored data.

 The obtained output in R is given by